 - Do not over-mix the dough as the texture will become dense and gummy.

-- Wait for it to cool completely before cutting to avoid a crumbly mess.
+- Wait for the bread to cool completely before cutting to avoid a crumbly mess.

 - Storage: Cooled bread can be wrapped and stored on the countertop for up to 4 days.
 Be sure it is tightly wrapped and completely cool to avoid mold.
 If refrigerating, store tightly wrapped in an airtight container for up to 1 week.
 Note that the bread may dry out more in the refrigerator and you may want to microwave it before eating to take the chill off.